 Medal Handout (Saturday and Sunday)

-Some volunteers will be handing out the medals to athletes.
+Some volunteers will be handing out the medals to runners.
 The remaining volunteers will be preparing/ passing medals ready for handout.
 The second set of volunteers might also be needed for handing out medals during the busiest times.
 This role is typically in high-demand.
 Volunteers may be rotated between this role and others in the Finish Area.
-We ask volunteers in the Finish Area to be flexible and understanding in this case.
+We ask volunteers in the Start and Finish Areas to be flexible and understanding in this case.